hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

 ## AXFR Sessions

-The connection flow in AXFR is a NOTIFY from the primary server to the secondary server, and then an AXFR request from the secondary to the primary after which the data flows.

-The connection for AXFR via DoT SHOULD be established using port 853, as specified in [@!RFC7858].
-If there is no response on port 853, the connection MAY be attempted using port 443 in case the server offers DoT service on this port.
+The connection for AXFR via DoT SHOULD be established using port 853, as specified in [@!RFC7858], unless there is mutual agreement between the secondary and primary to use a port other than port 853 for DNS over TLS.

 TODO: diagram of connection flow for AXFR, without and with DoT